 The name Alberty is of Anglo-Saxon origin.
 It was name for a person who is noble or bright.
 The surname Alberty is derived from the Saxon personal name Aethel-berht.
 According to ancient Anglo-Saxon history Aethelbert who was the King of Kent from 860 to 866 AD, had bloodties to the Saxon invaders of the 4th century.

 The surname Alberty was first found in Kent where they held a family seat from very ancient times.
 The name is descended from the Saxon Aethel-berht meaning "the noble and brilliant one."
 Aethelbert was the King of Kent in England from 860 to 866 A.D. and was descended from the original Saxon invaders in the 4th century.

 Early History of the Alberty family

-Another 274 words (20 lines of text) covering the years 1200 and 1281 are included under the topic Early Alberty History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alberty research.
+Another 89 words (6 lines of text) covering the years 1200 and 1281 are included under the topic Early Alberty History in all our PDF Extended History products and printed products wherever possible.

 Alberty Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Alberty have been found, including Albertson, Albert, Alberton, Alberts and others.

 Early Notables of the Alberty family (pre 1700)